 12 Killer Ways to Speed Up Your Website & Improve SEO

-In today’s competitive digital landscapes, large-scale brands and enterprises need to leverage every second of their ongoing marketing strategy.
-Consumers also want to access relevant information and answers to their queries almost instantaneously.
+Large-scale brands and enterprises must leverage every second of their ongoing marketing strategy in today’s competitive digital landscapes.
+Consumers also want to access relevant information and answers to their queries instantaneously.

 That said, Google points out that even a second delay negatively impacts your overall mobile conversions by as much as 20%.
-Since Google began considering mobile page speed as a ranking factor, digital brands are continuously leveraging mobile traffic to rank in SERPs and user conversion.
+Since Google began considering mobile page speed as a ranking factor, digital brands continuously leverage mobile traffic to rank in SERPs and user conversion.